koka-lang/koka/support/vim/README.md

 # Koka support for (Neo)Vim

-This directory functions as a plugin for (neo)vim, currently providing filetype detection and some basic syntax highlighting.
+This directory functions as a plugin for (neo)vim, currently providing filetype detection, some basic syntax highlighting and simple auto indentation.

 ## Installation